MurrayTom/UEGP/README.md

-# UEGP
-This is the official implementation of UEGP: Unified Expert-Guided Pre-training for Knowledge Rekindle (Findings of NAACL2024)
+# DivSafe: Evaluating the Generalization of LLM Safety Training Across Diverse Tasks and Prompt Types